Jaspersoft/js-visualize-components-samples/pages/scheduler/override-styles.md

 Currently, scheduler are shipped with default styles.
 These default styles are applied to the scheduler when they are rendered in the HTML element container.
-In order to prevent any conflicts with your app's styles, the input control styles have been scoped to the input control container by using a prefix class.
+In order to prevent any conflicts with your app's styles, the scheduler styles have been scoped to the scheduler container by using a prefix class.
 The prefix class is `jv-`.

 ## The default styles